ngkore/docs/ntn/space-internet/companies-leading-in-satellite-internet.md

-# Satellite Internet Leaders: Who’s Building the Next Generation Network
+# The Companies Leading the Way in the Next-Gen Satellite Internet

 **Author:** [Khushi Chhillar](https://www.linkedin.com/in/kcl17/)

 **Published:** May 16, 2025

-> *Part 2 of 5: Space Internet Series*
+> _Part 2 of 5: Space Internet Series_

 The ongoing race to control space-based internet infrastructure represents one of the most ambitious and capital-intensive technological contests of the modern age.
 With a global market at stake, leading technology firms, established aerospace companies, and a new wave of disruptors are launching thousands of satellites to seize a share of the emerging orbital internet.